 Joran van der Sloot's father collapsed on Wednesday evening while playing tennis at the Tierra del Sol estate on the Dutch Caribbean island.
 Emergency service staff were unable to resuscitate him.
 Paul van der Sloot was 57.

 His son Joran is still suspected of involvement in the disappearance of American teenager Natalee Holloway on Aruba in May 2005.
-The case was brought back into the limelight when Dutch crime reporter Peter R. de Vries secretly filmed Joran van der Sloot claiming that he had dumped Natalee's body in the ocean.
-This potentially incriminating statement was not accepted as evidence by the court.
+The case was brought back into the limelight when Dutch crime reporter Peter R.

 |Liveleak on Facebook|